jcbrognez/progressive-enhancement/README.md

 # progressive-enhancement

-## Parcours sprint en htlm &amp; css
+## Sprint in htlm &amp; css

-Cette page est réalisée dans le cadre de mon apprentissage.
-Elle sera développée (ou pas) selon mon parcours d'apprenti.
+Page realized at the beginning of my learning at Becode.

-Le but de l'exercice est de reproduire le plus fidèlement possible une maquette (représentation d'une page web désirée) en une page html + css.
-Il s'agit avant tout de reproduire l'esthétique et la mise en forme.
+The purpose is to reproduce the most closely posible a mockup page (aesthetic & layout) with html & css.

 #### Etapes principales :

-1) Ecriture de la structure en html
+1) HTML structure
-2) Mise en forme du contenu avec css (positionnement et flexbox)
+2) Layout of content with CSS (positioning and flexbox)
-3) Ajout de links
+3) Adding links
-4) Premier essai de création d'un popup chat message (bouton d'envoie n'apparaît pas)
+4) First try of building a popup chat message (not functional)

 Junior Web : *Jean-Charles Brognez*